Cat and Dog Vaccinations in Evanston, IL

 Keep in mind that our vets may recommend additional vaccines based on your pet’s lifestyle and risk of exposure.
 For example, if your cat will be spending time outside, it’s best for them to receive protection from feline leukemia.
 Also, if you have outdoor adventures with your dog like hiking in the woods, it’s recommended that they receive a vaccination for Lyme disease.

-If you’re interested in learning more about vaccinations and which ones your pet may require, feel free to contact us.
+If you’re interested in learning more about cat and dog vaccinations and which ones your pet may require, feel free to call us.
 We’d be happy to answer your questions.
-To make an appointment, just give us a call or send us an e-mail.
+To make an appointment, just give us a call at (847) 869-4900 or use our online form.
 We look forward to caring for your pet’s healthcare needs.